 cSavanna Kayak & Watercraft Rental

-Kayaks by the day or hour, and pedal boat rentals too!
+Kayaks, Stand-up Paddle Boards, and Canoe Rentals.
 Experience one of our fun "drop-in" trips, where we transport you to and from the starting and ending point of a kayak adventure.
 Lodging and bus rentals (with chauffeur) also available!

 These Carroll County boat dealers offer new and used boats, repair, and full lines of accessories.